 The superheroes of comic book fame are super by virtue of their hidden identity.
-Lois Lane's feelings about Superman would likely be quite different if she knew of his secret link to Clark Kent.
+Lois Lane's feelings about Superman might be quite different if she knew of his secret link to Clark Kent.
 While Superman is every woman's dream, the inept Clark is more an object of good natured pity.
 Superman can do almost anything.
 Anything that is except have a personal relationship.
-No woman, not even Lois, ever gets close enough to see the man behind the hero.
+No woman ever gets close enough to see the man behind the hero.
 Desired by every woman, accessible to none, his is a most comfortable position for a man who is uneasy with intimacy.
 It is also a very lonely one.

 In the comic book saga, the link between Superman and Clark Kent is rarely suspected.
-Likewise, almost no one associated the lowly gardener's boy on the three-legged horse with the mysterious knight who arrived just in time to save the kingdom.
+Likewise, almost no one associated the lowly gardener's boy on the three-legged horse with the mysterious knight who arrived just in time to save the kingdom or the one who caught the golden apple.
 Only the princess, who alone knew what the boy had hidden under his hat, suspected the truth.
 But while the disguised prince seemed intent on keeping his identity hidden, he also repeatedly risked exposure.

 Like the gardener's boy waiting for someone to see through his disguise, we both long for and fear being known, not for what we appear to be, but for who we really are.
 Yet many people, women as well as men, fear intimacy even more than they do loneliness.
 The very possibility of love is a challenge to their habitually constricted sense of self.
 Pushing away the very thing they most desire and need, they dismiss love as an illusion capable of bringing nothing but pain.
 They are not entirely wrong in their perception, for love, like anything worthwhile, always brings with it the painful possibility of its loss.